keighrim/kaldi-yesno-tutorial/README.md

 Our dataset for this tutorial has 60 `.wav` files, sampled at 8 kHz.
 All audio files are recored by an anonymous male contributor of Kaldi project and included in the project for a test purpose.
 We put them in [`waves_yesno`](waves_yesno) directory, but the dataset also can be found [here](http://openslr.org/resources/1/waves_yesno.tar.gz).
-In each file, the individual says 8 words; each word is either *"ken"* or *"lo"* (*"yes"* and *"no"* in Hebrew), so each file is a random sequence of 8 yes-es or noes.
+In each file, the individual says 8 words; each word is either *"ken"* or *"lo"* (*"yes"* and *"no"* in Hebrew), so each file is a random sequence of 8 yes's or no's.
-Although no separate transcription is provided, the names of files represent the sequence, with 1 for *yes* and 0 for *no*.
+Although any dedicated full transcriptions are not provided on the side, the names of files represent the word sequence, with 1 for *yes* and 0 for *no*.

 ```bash
 waves_yesno/1_0_1_1_1_0_1_0.wav